Hot Work Permit & Passport Training

 It is important that all candidates understand all parts of the course as it is delivered.
 There is a final written test at the end of the training, which needs to be passed to complete the course.

-Your hot work permit is valid for five years, however you may wish to refresh your skills within that period.
+The hot work passport qualification is valid for five years, however, you may wish to refresh your skills within that period.
 The certificate you receive is valid across the industry and is widely accepted by employers and their insurers.

 We aim to deliver our training as cost-effectively as possible, whether you are an individual or a large company.
 With increased safety, improved employment prospects and lower insurance costs, hot work permit training is worth every penny.

-To get the best price for your course, talk to our team about hot work passport training today on 0800 774 7034 .
+To get the best price for your course, talk to our team about hot work permit and passport training today on 0800 774 7034.